CGSOG-JumpStarts/mes-infra/README.md

 Now that your Codespace/Dev Container and ENV files are configured, it is time to deploy the Azure resources.
 This is done using a `Makefile`.

-To deploy everything run the following command from the C
+To deploy everything run the following command from the Codespace/Dev Container prompt:

-odespace/Dev Container prompt:

 ```bash
     make deploy